On-call Scheduling: A Small Business Guide (+ Free Template)

 An on-call schedule is a type of employee schedule that ensures your business has enough of the right staff to respond to increased customer demand, day or night.
 Companies in certain industries use on-call scheduling for a variety of reasons, like keeping medical or technology services running and addressing customer concerns.

-The best on-call schedules don’t underwork or overwork your employees—they maximize profits and provide advanced notice of an employee’s schedule.
-For the easiest time creating and implementing an on-call schedule, follow the six steps below and download our free weekly schedule template to use as your guide.
+For the easiest time creating and implementing an on-call schedule, follow the six steps below and download our free weekly on-call schedule template to use as your guide.

 You don’t have to build your on-call schedule from scratch.
 You can take proven ideas from other organizations and modify them to fit your business needs.
 If you’re looking for a free scheduling option, visit our article on Free Employee Schedule Templates.